frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 his family, and the joy of his father leaves a bitter taste.
 He\'s alien to the central ideas of the father.
 He\'s not united to the vine.

-He's very much in need of reconciliation; a deep confession of his miseries.
+He's very much in need of reconciliation; a deep Confession of his miseries.
 He doesn\'t even see.
 He\'s fulfilling his duty, but there\'s no love.